 - If you are in an environment where others can overhear you, offer to call the investigator back from a private location such as an unoccupied conference room or empty office.

 - If you don't have time to talk, politely tell the investigator that you are heading off to a meeting (or whatever the case), and offer to reschedule.
 If the investigator nevertheless presses you to continue the conversation, push back with the statement that "the investigation is important to us both, and you deserve my full attention."

 Above all, be professional and courteous.

 Not all complaints have merit.
 I typically substantiated about one-third of the complaints I investigated.
-This was in line with company norms and industrial averages.
+This was in line with company norms and industry averages.

-Some of the more vivid examples of unsubstantiated complaints included:
+Some of the more vivid examples of unsubstantiated complaints from my time in HR included:

 - Anonymous allegations of drug abuse, foul and abusive language, and egregious sexual misconduct against the least likely of subjects (e.g., a very straight-laced employee).